 - Nyambai/Nyambai Forest

-- The young man almost always claims to be the sole caregiver to several younger siblings and an elderly and frail relative, such as a grandmother or aunt.
+- The young man almost always claims to be the sole caregiver to several younger siblings and an elderly, frail or sick relative, such as a grandmother or aunt.
 He may also claim to be running an ‘orphanage’, or tell you that he is taking care of many young children that have previously been living on the street.

 - He may claim to have found an abandoned newborn baby in the bush that he is now taking care of.

 - Both parents of the young man and his siblings have passed away.
-He may also claim that his parents have abandoned him.
+He may also claim that his parents have abandoned him or both have been killed in a car accident on the way to Church, or that his father drowned in a fishing boat accident or fell off a donkey cart and his mother died of malaria some months later.

 - The young man is currently unemployed, and is not in school or university education.
-He may be requesting money for a loan to start a business.
+He may be requesting money for a loan to start a business, such as a market stall, poultry farm or to set up a taxi service.
 We have commonly encountered people asking for money to buy a car that they can use as a taxi, despite not being able to drive or produce a valid driving license.

 - He will be a friendly and chatty young man, and will attempt to appeal to someone based on common interests or background, such as sharing a faith e.g. Christianity, or reaching out to those who have children of their own.
 He will want to be friends, appearing grateful for your contact, and in some cases even refer to you as ‘Mum’ or ‘Dad’ or ‘Dear Brother/Sister’ to evoke a familial relationship.
 Scammers are charismatic and use their social skills to appeal to victims.

 - He may claim he and his family are persecuted Christians, and that none of their neighbours will help or even talk to them because of their faith.
-While Christians are a minority faith group in The Gambia, the Gambian people are happy to live, work and intermarry between faiths, and do not discriminate against anyone on the basis of faith.
+He may say Muslims have starting attacking Christians to drive them out of the village, and they are being forced to relocate to safety.
+While Christians are a minority faith group in The Gambia (3% in 2021), the Gambian people are happy to live, work and intermarry between faiths, and do not discriminate against anyone on the basis of faith.
 In reality, he is most probably not a Christian at all, even though his Instagram or other social media account will contain quotes from the Bible.
 Gambian scammers hold the belief that all Americans and Europeans are Christian, and that posing as a Christian online will gain a greater chance of receiving money.

 - He will appear to take an interest in your background and circumstances, inquiring about your job, income, family and marital status.
 Their intention is to establish and build up trust between you.
 They will have already looked through your social media account to see if you are a worthy victim.